-(2) For Honors students, one semester of DATA 498H may be used toward SDS major requirements.
-(3) One of these courses is recommended for most students.
+(4) One of these courses is recommended for most students.
 As an alternative, students may use either CSC 120, CSC 250, or both ECE 175 and BE 205 to fill the requirement.
+CSC 460 can replace ISTA 322 for Computer Science majors, but it has additional prerequisites.